oscar-system/Oscar.jl/docs/src/AlgebraicGeometry/AlgebraicSets/AffineAlgebraicSet.md

 of the set $X(K)$ of their $K$-points over an algebraic closure $K$.

 ## Relation to Schemes
-One may a view an (affine) algebraic set as a geometrically reduced (affine) scheme over a field $k$.
+One may view an (affine) algebraic set as a geometrically reduced (affine) scheme over a field $k$.

 Many constructions involving varieties lead naturally to schemes.